MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services: Abstract

 \section{Abstract}

-With the increasing diversity of ML infrastructures nowadays, distributed training over heterogeneous computing systems is desired to facilitate the production of big models.
-Mixture-of-Experts (MoE) models have been proposed to lower the cost of training subject to the overall size of models/data through gating and parallelism in a divide-and-conquer fashion.
-While DeepSpeed has made efforts in carrying out large-scale MoE training over heterogeneous infrastructures, the efficiency of training and inference could be further improved from several system aspects, including load balancing, communication/computation efficiency, and memory footprint limits.
-In this work, we present SE-MoE that proposes \emph{Elastic MoE training} with \emph{2D prefetch} and \emph{Fusion communication} over \emph{Hierarchical storage}, so as to enjoy efficient parallelisms in various types.
-For scalable inference in a single node, especially when the model size is larger than GPU memory, SE-MoE forms the CPU-GPU memory jointly into a ring of sections to load the model, and executes the computation tasks across the memory sections in a round-robin manner for efficient inference.
-We carried out extensive experiments to evaluate SE-MoE, where SE-MoE successfully trains a Unified Feature Optimization (UFO) model with a Sparsely-Gated Mixture-of-Experts model of 12B parameters in 8 days on 48 A100 GPU cards.
-The comparison against the state-of-the-art shows that SE-MoE outperformed DeepSpeed with 33\% higher throughput (tokens per second) in training and 13\% higher throughput in inference in general.
-Particularly, under unbalanced MoE Tasks, e.g., UFO, SE-MoE achieved 64\% higher throughput with 18\% lower memory footprints.
-The code of the framework will be released on: \url{https://github.com/PaddlePaddle/Paddle}.
+While modern internet services, such as chatbots, search engines, and online advertising, demand the use of large-scale deep neural networks (DNNs), distributed training and inference over heterogeneous computing systems are desired to facilitate these DNN models.
+Mixture-of-Experts (MoE) is one the most common strategies to lower the cost of training subject to the overall size of models/data through gating and parallelism in a divide-and-conquer fashion.
+While DeepSpeed~\cite{rasley2020deepspeed} has made efforts in carrying out large-scale MoE training over heterogeneous infrastructures, the efficiency of training and inference could be further improved from several system aspects, including load balancing, communication/computation efficiency, and memory footprint limits.
+In this work, we present a novel \TheName{} that boosts efficiency in both large-scale training and inference.
+Specifically, in the training procedure, the proposed \TheName{} adopts an \emph{Elastic MoE training} strategy with \emph{2D prefetch} and \emph{Fusion communication} over \emph{Hierarchical storage}, so as to enjoy efficient parallelisms.
+For scalable inference in a single node, especially when the model size is larger than GPU memory, \TheName{} builds the CPU-GPU memory jointly into a ring of sections to load the model, and executes the computation tasks across the memory sections in a round-robin manner for efficient inference.
+We carried out extensive experiments to evaluate \TheName{}, where \TheName{} successfully trains a Unified Feature Optimization~\cite{zhang2021federated} (UFO) model with a Sparsely-Gated Mixture-of-Experts model of 12B parameters in 8 days on 48 A100 GPU cards.
+The comparison against the state-of-the-art shows that \TheName{} outperformed DeepSpeed with 33\% higher throughput (tokens per second) in training and 13\% higher throughput in inference in general.
+Particularly, under unbalanced MoE Tasks, e.g., UFO, \TheName{} achieved 64\% higher throughput with 18\% lower memory footprints.